vitorassis/sqrt/README.md

 sqrt(0.5) = sqrt(0.5 * 100)/10
 <br>PROBLEM SOLVED!<br>
 <br>
-Then I saw that, weirdly, the difference between the "canonical" root and the one I got were PRETTY lower than for the number outside this interval, so, I'ts finished, I FOUND THE SOLUTION FOR THE PREVIOUS PROBLEM!
+Then I saw that, weirdly, the difference between the "canonical" root and the one I got were PRETTY lower than for the number outside this interval, so, Its finished, I FOUND THE SOLUTION FOR THE PREVIOUS PROBLEM!
 <br><br>
 sqrt(2) = 1.414213562 (CANONICAL)<br>
 sqrt(2) = 1.333333333 (MY ALGORYTHM)<br>